Home

 Suronda Gonzalez, "'Immigrants Who Are in Our Midst': Grace Abbott and the Immigrants' Protective League, 1908-1921" (2004).
 Director, Languages Across the Curriculum, SUNY Binghamton, 2001-present.

 Laura Murphy, "'The Worker's Right to a Decent Livelihood': Catholic Activists, Catholic Social Thought, and the U.S. Minimum Wage, 1869-1938," (2005).
 Dissertation Fellowship, Project on Catholic Women in the Twentieth Century, Cushwa Center, University of Notre Dame; University Dissertation Fellowship, SUNY Binghamton, 2001-2002; Excellence in Teaching Award, SUNY Binghamton, 2003.
-Instructor, Dutchess Community Colege, 2004-Present.
+Assistant Professor, Dutchess Community Colege, 2004-Present.

 Sarah Boyle, "Creating a Union of the Union: The Woman's Christian Temperance Union and the Development of a Politicized Female Reform Culture, 1880-1892" (2005).
 Hostick fellowship for the Study of Illinois History, Illinois Historical Society, 2002.
 Dissertation Fellowship, Department of History, SUNY Binghamton, 2003.
-Assistant Professor, Department of History, Johnson County Community College, 2006 to Present.
+Associate Professor, Department of History, Johnson County Community College, 2006 to Present.

 Linda Janke, "Prisoners of War: Prostitution, Sexuality, Venereal Disease, and Women's Incarceration during World War I" (2006).
 Recipient, Littleton-Griswold Award, American Historical Association, 2003.
 Associate Professor and Chair, Department of History, Anoka-Ramsey Community College, Minneapolis, MN.

 Melyssa Wrisley, "Fashioning a New Feminity: Charlotte Perkins Gilman and the Discourse of Women's Dress, 1875-1930."
 (2008) Department of History, SUNY Binghamton, Dissertation Research Grant, Spring 2005.
 Stella Blum Research Grant, Costume Society of America, Spring 2005.
 Visiting lecturer, Elmira College, 2007.
-Project Assistant, Teaching American History Program, SUNY Binghamton, 2007-2008.
+Project Assistant, Teaching American History Program, SUNY Binghamton, 2007-2008.Lecturer, Writing Program, SUNY Binghamton, 2008-2009.

 Thomas Dublin, Chairperson

 Marian Horan, "Trafficking in Danger: Working-Class Women and Narratives of Sexual Danger in English and United States Anti-Prostitution Campaigns, 1875-1914" (2006).
+Historical consultant on native claims cases, Crown Law Office, Wellington, New Zealand.